 Just like other insects, spiders like hidden spaces to hide.
 If your house is messy with tons of piles and clutters, then don’t be too surprised if they will hide underneath such a thing.
 Piles of leaves, logs, or others on the garden will also be the most ideal place for them.

 One way to prevent them from nesting in your garden or inside your house is to do cleaning, cleansing, and tidying up regularly.
 Make sure to vacuum and dust and sweep regularly, especially for removing the webs.
 If you have to choose storage containers, go with plastic types instead of the cardboard boxes.
 Spiders can easily crawl into the cardboard, but not with the plastic one.

-One way of learning how to get rid of house spiders without killing them is to use the vinegar.
+Vinegar to get rid of spiders?
+Yap, you can use Vinegar to kill the house spider.
 Spiders don’t like its smell.
 Mix half water and white vinegar, and then put it into the spray bottle.
 You can spray the areas around the house, including crevices, cracks, holes, and corners.
 But one downside of the vinegar is that it is quite harsh for varnished surfaces.
 You need to be careful when spraying the mixture.

 4. Protect the Exterior Part of the House